 Minor- A 12 credit-hour minor for graduate students pursuing degrees in other Mines academic units.
-Please contact either a HASS faculty member with whom you are interested in working or the director of the HASS graduate program.
-The Graduate Individual Minor must be approved by the student's graduate committee and by the HASS Division.
+Please contact either a Humanities, Arts, & Social Sciences faculty member with whom you are interested in working or the director of the Humanities, Arts, & Social Science graduate program.
+The Graduate Individual Minor must be approved by the student's graduate committee and by the Humanities, Arts, & Social Science Division.

-As the 21st century unfolds, individuals, communities, and nations face major challenges in energy, natural resources, and the environment.
-The Division of Humanities, Arts, and Social Sciences offers a graduate degree entitled Natural Resources and Energy Policy (NREP).
+As the 21st century unfolds, we face major challenges in energy, natural resources, and the environment.
+The Division of Humanities, Arts, and Social Sciences offers a graduate degree to help professionals solve these challenges: M.S.in Natural Resources and Energy Policy (NREP).